PDF Print E-mail

 • Cancelation with 1 week (7 days) in advance, you are subject to 75% loss of payment.

 • If there is ever a cancelation at the last minute, please do contact us and we will work it out.
+We have never exercised this before, we generally lean towards rescheduling.
 Back to top

 11. Are all my food and drinks included in the package price?